bhoward/focsipedia/docs/fp/doodle.md

 draw(logo)
 ```

-Based on the Doodle graphics library from [Creative Scala](https://creativescala.com/).
+DPoodle is a graphic library written in ReasonML at DePauw University during Spring 2020.
+DPoodle is based on the Doodle graphics library from [Creative Scala](https://creativescala.com/).

+The basic type of a drawing in DPoodle is `image`.

 Here is an ugly example:
 ```reason edit